-HDFC Bank promptly replied, “We regret to inform you that we are unable to process your request of conversion of the said transaction into Equated Monthly installments.
-We sincerely regret the inconvenience caused to you as we are unable to accede to your request at this point of time.
+HDFC Bank promptly replied, “We regret to inform you that we are unable to process your request for conversion of the said transaction into Equated Monthly Installments.
+We sincerely regret the inconvenience caused to you as we are unable to accede to your request at this point in time.
 We request our cardholders to effect required payment toward the card dues to avoid levy of applicable bank charges.”

-Both the HDFC Bank and I know that, it was a fraud on my card.
+Both the HDFC Bank and I know that it was a fraud on my card.
 I don’t want HDFC Bank to lose money because of my carelessness.
 I offered to pay the entire amount, knowing that the thief may not be caught at all.
 All I asked is just to remove the interests and other charges.
-Is that too big a request for HDFC bank?.
+Is that too big a request to HDFC bank?.

 |Get the Free Email Newsletter or subscribe via PubSubHubbub PuSH API or Atom Feed or RSS Feed to stay in touch and receive the newest updates.
 No spam guaranteed.
 Unsubscribe any time.|